2 Corinthians 3

 Paul references Exodus 34, where Moses veils his face because the people are afraid to look at him.
 But Paul reinterprets the veil: it was not just to protect the people from the brightness.
 It was to hide from them the fact that the brightness was fading.
 The law's glory was transient.
 Moses wore the veil so no one would see that the light was growing dim.

 The veil has passed from Moses' face to the hearts of those who read the old covenant without seeing that it points to Christ.
-The veil is not a visible cloth; it is spiritual blindness.
-The same Scripture that should reveal Jesus is read without perceiving Him, because a veil - an interior one - remains.
+The veil is spiritual blindness: the same Scripture that should reveal Jesus is read without perceiving Him, because a veil - an interior one - remains.

 2 Corinthians 3:16-17Turning Removes the Veil